latest nhpb_banner 1__compressed2

 Brazos Valley Community Action Agency assistance programs.

 Basic needs can be met by the Brazos Valley Community Action Agency, Inc. The non-profit offers applications to government grants and several services to the low-income.
 There is health care, CEAP applications for electric bills, dental, food and more.
-Locate help from BVCAA below.
+Find where and how to get help from BVCAA below as well as the contact information.

 Some aid is provided directly to those that qualify and other services are provided from referrals or in cooperation with partners.
 The agency provides support to several counties in Texas, including Brazos, Burleson, Chambers, Grimes, Leon, Liberty, Madison, Montgomery, Robertson, Walker, Waller, and Washington.
-The demand for help in this region is very high, mostly as a result of the weak economy.
-Only a limited number of applications can be fulfilled due to resource levels.
+As with any non-profit, the demand for help exceeds available resources so only a limited number of applications can be fulfilled due to resource levels.

 Medical care, clinics, and behavioral health

 Integrated Behavioral Health Services are coordinated by BVCAA.
-The agency can provide behavioral health services, Adult Psychiatric care, counseling, and other care.
-Examples of the services are Stress-management, help for Anxiety, and Trauma Intervention.
+The agency can provide Adult Psychiatric care, counseling such as income based therapy, and other care.
+Examples of the other services are workshops on stress-management, help for anxiety, and Trauma Intervention.

 Utility bill resources are offered as part of the Comprehensive Energy Assistance Program (CEAP).
 The are covered is Brazos County, Burleson, Grimes, Leon, Madison, Montgomery, Robertson, Waller, Walker and Washington counties.
 Learn more on CEAP in Texas.

-• The Crisis Program will offer financial assistance and grants for paying electric, natural or propane bills.
+• The Crisis Program will offer financial assistance and emergency grant money for paying electric, natural or propane bills.

 • An elderly/disabled program is for seniors that are age 60 and older or those with a disability.
 They will receive priority for any utility bill assistance.